-There is one ANSI and four candidate ANSIs in the Village, all of which are Life Science ANSIs that are associated with designated Wetlands.
+Areas of Natural and Scientific Interest (ANSI) are areas of land and water which include natural landscapes or features which have been identified as having value related to protection, natural heritage appreciation, scientific study and/or education.
+There is one ANSI and four candidate ANSIs in the Village, all of which are associated with designated Wetlands.
 These have been identified by the Ministry of Natural Resources and Forestry and are shown on Schedules A-2 and B-2 as an overlay designation.
 Development and site alteration may be permitted in an ANSI and on lands within 120 m (394 ft.) of an ANSI in accordance with the policies of the underlying designation, if it is demonstrated through an Environmental Impact Statement that there will be no negative impacts on the natural features or functions for which the area is identified, subject to the following additional policies.

-- 4.1.2.1 Prior to filing any application for development within, or within 120 m (394 ft.) of, an ANSI the applicant should consult with the Village and Conservation Authority to determine the scope of studies to be undertaken in accordance with the policies of Section 9.5. - 4.1.2.2 Notwithstanding the policies of this section of the Plan, where an ANSI overlay designation is associated with the Wetland designation, no development or site alteration is permitted within the Wetland designation pursuant to the policies of Section 6.3.2. - 4.1.2.3 In certain locations, lands which are designated as an ANSI are also designated as a flood plain on Schedules A-3 and B-3.
+- 4.1.2.1 Prior to filing any application for development within, or within 120 m (394 ft.) of, an ANSI the applicant should consult with the Village and Conservation Authority to determine the scope of studies to be undertaken in accordance with the policies of Section 9.5. - 4.1.2.2 Notwithstanding the policies of this section of the Plan, where an ANSI overlay designation is associated with the Wetland designation, no development or site alteration is permitted within the Wetland designation pursuant to the policies of Section 6.4.3. - 4.1.2.3 In certain locations, lands which are designated as an ANSI are also designated as a flood plain on Schedules A-3 and B-3.
 In such circumstances, the policies of both this Section and of Section 5.1 apply, in addition to the policies of the underlying designation on Schedules A-1 and B-1. - 4.1.2.4 Where a new lot is to be created it should include sufficient area outside the ANSI to accommodate the proposed development, and where an existing lot is proposed to be developed, the development should, wherever possible, be located outside the ANSI. - 4.1.2.5 Nothing in the foregoing policies is intended to prevent the continuation of existing agricultural uses. - 4.1.2.6 It is Council's intention to amend this Plan to add new ANSIs at such time as they may be identified.
-Pending such amendment(s), Council shall have regard to the foregoing policies when considering development proposals within or within 120 m (394 ft.) of any newly identified Life Science ANSIs and within or within 50 m (164 ft.) of any newly identified Earth Science ANSIs.
+Pending such amendment(s), Council shall have regard to the foregoing policies when considering development proposals within or within 120 m (394 ft.) of any newly identified ANSIs.